 The rice

-You may skip it or use less BUT keep in mind that the rice is important if you want this meal to keep you full and give you the energy you need.
-Half a cup of rice among tons of veggies and herbs doesn’t make this dish an unhealthy choice.
+You may skip it or use less, but keep in mind that the rice is important if you want this meal to keep you full and give you the energy you need.
+Half a cup of rice among tons of veggies and herbs doesn't make this dish an unhealthy choice.
 Or you may skip the rice and add quinoa.
-I am not a quinoa fan but this food blog is no judgment area and you can do your own thing.
+I am not a quinoa fan, but this food blog is no judgment area, and you can do your own thing.

-I use white parboiled rice in my stew because it gives the perfect almost creamy texture and it’s far less likely to clump together.
+I use white parboiled rice in my stew because it gives the perfect, almost creamy texture, and it's far less likely to clump together.
 For extra fluffy rice, I suggest rinsing it before cooking.

 How Greeks serve cabbage and rice stew